 If that doesn't work, some people have found by creating a new user account on the PC, and using that, has fixed the issue.
 It's not ideal, however, so hopefully Microsoft will release a fix for this Windows 11 problem soon.

 Poor Windows 11 performance with AMD processors

-One of the most publicised Windows 11 problems has been with gaming PCs running AMD processors, with people complaining that they have seen as much as a 15% drop in gaming performance after installing the new operating system.
+Windows 11 is killing game performance for some PCs with AMD processors, with people complaining that they have seen as much as a 15% drop in gaming performance after installing the new operating system.

 This is obviously a big concern, especially as Microsoft was touting how good Windows 11 will be for gaming.
-The good news is that Microsoft and AMD have been working hard on a fix, which is now available.
+The good news is that there's a fix for AMD Windows 11 performance bugs available now – here's how to download it.

 There are two fixes listed on AMD's website.
 The first addresses the issue where functional L3 cache latency increases in some applications.
 For this problem, Microsoft has released a new Windows 11 software update, KB5006746, which you should download and install.
 You can do this via the Windows Update app in Windows 11.